LaunchCodeEducation/intro-to-programming-csharp/src/chapters/strings/encoding-characters.rst

 Character Encodings in C#
 ---------------------------------

-In C#, the character data type, or **char**, is able to handle the integer input of a unicode reference with some implicit type casting and vise versa.
+In C#, the character data type, or **char**, is able to handle the integer input of a unicode reference with some implicit type casting and vice versa.

 .. admonition:: Example